For students aged 13-15, ORA offers an Introduction to Computer Science course.

 Arrival / Departure Transfers

 ORA offers coach transfers between all of our campuses and London airports, for an extra charge.
-We are also able to arrange taxi transfers from all other airports and destinations, again at an extra charge.
 For more information, please click here.

 Every year, ORA offers a number of scholarships to talented students aged 16-18 from around the world.
 If you would like to read more about the financial aid we can offer, please click here.